jdussouillez/mutiny-context-from-uni-to-multi/README.md

     .asList()
     .await()
     .indefinitely();
-// "value2" was not in the context the Multi completed: failure
+// "s2" value wasn't in the context when the Multi completed: Failure
 ```

 ## Run the tests